Asthma children

 Your doctor will also likely recommend asthma medication.
 This is usually in the form of two puffers.
 Your child will get an asthma inhaler with controller medication to treat inflamed airways.
 This is a small dose of steroids.
 Your child will need to breathe the medication into the lungs twice daily to prevent attacks.
 Your child may also be prescribed reliever medication in a puffer.
 This is used in the case of an asthma attack.
 It relaxes muscles around constricted airways.
 It works immediately and should be carried by the child at all times.

-See also Allergy Shots
+See also Natural Allergy Treatments

 Related Articles